cginfinity/ignite-docs-v2/blog/2020-06-30-test-odata-service.md

 :::important

-NOTE: Request body must contain the data to POST.
+Request body must contain the data to POST.

 :::